pjahelka/trim-proton-shielding/README.txt

 SPECTRUM_ENERGIES_PER_DECADE = 20

 On an 8840HS CPU, a simulation takes about five minutes, limited by TRIM calling the Windows display server.

+This work is supported by the Caltech Space Solar Power Project.